ajvincent/es-membrane/_03b_aspects_stubs/README.md

 ## Mixins

 I can fine-tune the stub class generation by specifying the ordering of decorators.
-Each decorator will create a subclass which could call base class methods for `methodTrap()` and `buildMethodBodyTrap()`.
+Each decorator will create a subclass which could call base class methods for `methodDelcarationTrap()` and `buildMethodBodyTrap()`.

 The [mixins](./source/mixins) directory creates the stub-building classes, which I then collect into [`StubMap`](./source/StubMap.mts).
 To build a complete set from a common configuration, I provide [`StubClassSet`](./source/StubClassSet.mts).